-Onevideo will be placed on the website; only 1 video will be used on the Youtube Channel; used in all ads and used at the MULE auction while you are in the ring, approximately 2-3 minutes time.
+Up to 5 video's can be placed on the website; only 1 video will be used on the Youtube Channel; used in all ads and used at the MULE auction while you are in the ring, approximately 2-3 minutes time.
 We suggest to give your potential buyer the option to see all your animals qualities in various 10-15 second increments in the front of the video and if you especially feel there should be some qualities that need a longer showing...add them after the initial short increments at the front.
 If a potential buyer sees something they really like in your short sections, they will probably continue watching the full video.

 Shoot Steady Video